What Amount of Fuelling do I need?

 Sports nutrition is applicable to athletes at all levels, in some form.
 It will differ greatly from individual to individual and there is no set rule that will apply to everyone for how and when to take on nutrition.
 Humans, however, are all built in the same way; all will burn energy, and all will need to replenish depleted energy stores.
 Professional athletes are no different to this; they are just extremely fine-tuned examples.
 At the same time the largest improvements can be in athletes that have a lower fitness level because they are less efficient and rely heavily on carbohydrate stores for energy.

 Livers of trained subjects are also better at being able to convert lactate and amino acids to glucose that can allow higher levels of blood glucose levels during exercises (1).
-This means that untrained athletes have to take their energy from carbohydrate stores (
+This means that untrained athletes have to take their energy from carbohydrate stores (either stored or taken on board through energy drinks etc.).

 As a general rule of thumb, we would advise the following: